chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_12-0_dsc_script_syntax.rst

 where the |resource remote_file| resource is first used to download the ``DSCResourceKit620082014.zip`` file.

-The full syntax for all of the attributes that are available to the |resource dsc_script| resource is:
+The full syntax for all of the properties that are available to the |resource dsc_script| resource is:

 .. code-block:: ruby